-“My husband asked for advice here [on Quips and Tips] and I found it backlogged on the computer,” says K. on How to Let Go of Someone You Love.
+“My husband asked for advice here [on Quips and Tips] and I found it backlogged on the computer,” says K. on How to Stop Thinking About the Other Woman.
 “I will now go ahead with divorce papers if he doesn’t come clean about the affair.
 I have given him time and time again to come clean but he is constantly being deceitful and untrustworthy!
 What should I do?”

 My first tip is always to read a book!
 There are so many valuable tips and insights in books – they can be almost as good as getting professional counseling.
 In K’s case, I suggest When Your Lover Is a Liar: Healing the Wounds of Deception and Betrayal.
 It’s a helpful resource for any woman who finds secrets on her partner’s computer, Facebook page, or iphone.

 And here are a few more thoughts for wives who discover their husbands’ secrets online…

 When You Find the Truth on Your Husband’s Computer

 Every couple is different, and every partner needs to be approached in a way that suits his or her personality.
 These aren’t necessarily “one size fits all” tips, but they may help you figure out what to do if you’re in the same boat.

 If you haven’t found damning evidence on your husband’s phone or computer but you suspect something is rotten in your relationship, read 5 Red Flags That Tell You He’s Having an Affair.

 Sometimes we ignore the truth because it’s too painful.
 It can be easier and less heartbreaking to pretend that our lives haven’t changed dramatically, so we bury our heads in the sand.
 Instead of going directly to the source (our husbands), we turn to our friends, the internet, food, alcohol, or shopping.